 These Conditions are in addition to and subject to the same law and our standard terms and conditions of sale, including the authenticity guarantee and any other terms and are not intended in any way to replace them.
 By participating in this sale via any Online Platform, you acknowledge that you are bound by the Conditions of Sale applicable in the relevant sale and by these additional Conditions.

-1. The procedure for placing bids via Online Platforms is a one-step process; as soon as the “Bid Now” button is clicked, a bid is submitted.
-By placing a bid via any Online Platform, you accept and agree that bids submitted in this way are final and that you will not under any circumstances be permitted to amend or retract your bid.
-If a successful bid is sent to Sotheby’s from your computer, phone, tablet, or any other device, you irrevocably agree to pay the full purchase price, including buyer’s premium and all applicable taxes and other applicable charges.
+2. Once it commences, a live auction is by its nature fast-moving and bidding may progress very quickly.
+The procedure for placing bids during the live auction is therefore a one-step process; as soon as the “Place Bid” button is clicked, a bid is submitted.
+By bidding online, you accept and agree that bids submitted in this way are final and that you will not under any circumstances be permitted to amend or retract your bid.
+If a successful bid is sent to Sotheby’s from your computer, electronic or mobile device, you irrevocably agree to pay the full purchase price, including buyer’s premium and any other applicable charges, and applicable taxes.

 4. The record of sale kept by Sotheby’s will be taken as absolute and final in all disputes.
 In the event of a discrepancy between any online records or messages provided to you and the record of sale kept by Sotheby’s, the record of sale will govern.